 Core Capabilities Definition: Personal vs. Business

-Whether you are an individual or an organization, recognizing your core capabilities is the only way of standing apart.
-When it comes to core competencies or core capabilities, it is necessary to differentiate between personal ones and the ones strictly from the business perspective.
+Whether you are an individual or an organization, recognizing your core capabilities is essential to stand out.
+However, you should first learn how to differentiate between personal core competencies and business-oriented ones.

 Personal Core Competencies

-Personal competencies are the qualities you want to be highlighted and known for.
-Irrespective of whether you are a hiring manager or a candidate, some of the distinct competencies would be:
+Personal competencies are the qualities you want to highlight and be known for, whether you're a hiring manager or a candidate.
+Some of the distinct competencies would be:

 Business Core Competencies